bbauska/UofM-Inter-with-JavaScript/readme.md

 probably something like Colleen or Chris or Becca, something along that line.

-In the next example, we have variable name equals Date.
+In the next example, we have variable name equals <b>Date</b>.
 This is not a string.
 This is something that actually can be quite a bit longer and is very complex.
 You might also have variable name equals **window.location**.
 If I wanted to in JavaScript, I could even say name